GorokhovSemyon/MultimodalLLM/README.md

 # MultimodalLLM

-This repo is devoted to Vision+Text LLM experiment.
+This repo is devoted to Multimodal LLM.